Gajol/ApplicationArchitecture/ARA-TOC.md

 <a name="application-characteristics-and-styles"></a>
 # Application Characteristics and Styles

-- *Architecture Style: The combination of distinctive features related to the specific context within which architecture is performed or expressed; a collection of principles and characteristics that steer or constrain how an architecture is formed.* - TOGAF
+TOAG defines Architecture Style as *the combination of distinctive features related to the specific context within which architecture is performed or expressed; a collection of principles and characteristics that steer or constrain how an architecture is formed.*.
+Depend ding on the desired architecture characteristics and different style will be chosen.

+  - The GC Digital Operations Strategic Plan[^2] indicates the priorities for services/applications should be *developing and delivering services that, by design, put users first by being accessible, inclusive, secure and easy to use, and that respect privacy and choice of official language*.
+This is mostly focused at services the public consumes, versus, services and applications our internal public servants use.

 <a name="application-characteristics-and-styles-application-characteristics"></a>
 ## Application Characteristics
 As part of the analysis and design some high-level characteristics of the application should be assessed.
-Some of these attributes may be official documented as part of the project and application development, and others may have to be assumed or derived for requirements
+Some of these attributes may be official documented as part of the project and application development, and others may have to be assumed or derived for requirements.

+<a name="application-characteristics-and-styles-application-characteristics-department-application-characteristics"></a>
+### Department Application Characteristics

 |Attribute|Description|Note|
 |--|--|--|